cerner/beadledom/RELEASING.md

 # Releasing Beadledom

+## Release approval process

+* Update the change log by replacing the text `in development` against the current version in the changelog to the release date.
+* Create a pull request for the above change with the title `Release Review {release_version}`.
+* Approving the release review pull request implies that the core maintainers of Beadledom has approved the release of Beadledom for the current version. *Requires approval from atleast two core maintainers*.
+* Once the release review is merged, release manager starts the release.

+Note: Releasing the project requires an initial set up.
 The [Preparing for the Release](preparing-for-the-release) section is needed only for the initial setup.
 If the setup is already made once, skip to [Release process](release-process)

 ## Preparing for the Release

 * A valid Sonatype user account is required to release this project.
 To create an account sign up with [Sonatype](https://issues.sonatype.org/secure/Signup!default.jspa).
 * Execute the following commands in your terminal to prepare travis-ci

     ```
     $ cd /path/to/beadledom
     $ gem install travis